 Even once you get over the ludicrous notion of setting The Italian Job in Los Angeles, USA, this film still sucks.
-Sure, there’s a semi-cool heist feel and some of the rebooted Mini’s scooting around, but this picture lacked all of the charm and guile of the original and left us all but forcing ourselves to care about the outcome of the story.
+Sure, there’s a semi-cool heist and some of the rebooted Minis scooting around, but this film lacked all the charm and guile of the original and left us all-but forcing ourselves to care about the outcome of the story.

 9. Herbie Fully Loaded (2005)

 So many special effects, so little wow.

 Starring: Lindsay Lohan; Michael Keaton; Matt Dillon; Justin Long.